softwareshinobi/softwareshinobi/readme.md

 Shoot me an email.

-Tell me about your project and how I can help!
+Tell me about your software situation and how i can help!

 the.software.shinobi@gmail.com

+--

+*The Light In Me Acknowledges The Light In You.*